 There was a contract in place for the safe disposal of clinical waste and sharps instruments.
 Clinical waste was stored appropriately and in lockable bins.
-The bins were appropriately stored away from the public while awaiting collection.
+The bins were appropriately stored away from the public while awaiting collection which took place every two weeks.